JosefRichie13/JosefRichie13/README.md

 ### 🌱 Learning
-* Accessibility Testing in my free time
+* Accessibility and Visual Testing in my free time

 ### 🎯 Goals